 For clubs that have never offered power skating before, CanPowerSkate has proven to be successful in many clubs that have sought to attract new members, generate revenue, add a new dimension to its programming and achieve a larger reach in the community.

 What Is the CanPowerSkate Program?

-(be able to skate the length of the rink using alternate strides),
+- Be able to skate forward the length of the ice using alternate strides

 Benefits of Participating in CanPowerSkate

 CanPowerSkate is the only nationally required regulated power

 skating program in Canada.
 It was developed by a team of hockey,

 figure skating and ringette experts to teach the fundamental of

 power skating in a progressive and sequential manner.